Odoo vs ERPNext: Practical Comparison

 Customization & Development

-- Odoo: Offers Odoo Studio for no-code customization, along with powerful developer tools for advanced use cases.
+- Odoo: Offers Odoo Studio for no-code customization, along with developer tools for advanced use cases.

 - ERPNext: Takes a developer-first approach with a clean and accessible codebase.